-The Authority's authorizing legislation limited the amount of Authority bonds and notes issued for The City of New York's (the "City's") general capital purposes ("Future Tax Secured Bonds" or "FTS Bonds") to \$13.5 billion, (excluding Recovery Bonds, discussed below) as of June 30, 2009.
+The Authority's authorizing legislation limited the amount of Authority bonds and notes issued for The City of New York's ("The City's") general capital purposes ("Future Tax Secured Bonds" or "FTS Bonds") to \$13.5 billion, (excluding Recovery Bonds, discussed below) as of June 30, 2009.
 On July 11, 2009 authorizing legislation was enacted under Chapter 182 of the Laws of New York, 2009, which permits the Authority to have outstanding \$13.5 billion of FTS Bonds, (excluding Recovery Bonds).
 In addition, Chapter 182 permits the Authority to issue additional Future Tax Secured Bonds provided that the amount of such additional bonds, together with the amount of indebtedness contracted by The City, does not exceed the debt limit of The City.
-As of July 1, 2011, The City's and the Authority's combined debt-incurring capacity was approximately \$24.06 billion.
-In fiscal years 2011 and 2010, the Authority issued \$4.25 billion and \$5.35 billion, respectively of FTS Bonds.
-The Authority had Future Tax Secured Senior Bonds outstanding of \$5.22 billion and \$6.59 billion and Subordinate bonds (excluding Recovery Bonds) of \$12.41 billion and \$7.82 billion as of June 30, 2011 and 2010, respectively.
+At the end of fiscal year 2012, The City's and the Authority's combined debt-incurring capacity was approximately \$22.8 billion.
+In fiscal years 2012 and 2011, the Authority issued \$4.98 billion and \$4.25 billion, respectively of FTS Bonds.
+The Authority had Future Tax Secured Senior Bonds outstanding of \$3.58 billion and \$5.22 billion and Subordinate bonds (excluding Recovery Bonds) of \$16.01 billion and \$12.41 billion as of June 30, 2012 and 2011, respectively.